 The animal "kingdom" displays many similar authority-based (i.e. violence-based) behaviors as in humans who believe in the legitimacy of authority due to the (unconscious) belief in moral relativism and thus Social Darwinism.

 The observation that our closest relatives (in terms of biological ancestry) — the other Great Apes (gorillas, chimpanzees, and bonobos) — form hierarchical structures with a dominating alpha male at the top, is not necessarily any more than a reflection of ourselves — as Bashar explains:

 A segment from 'Rising from the Ashes' (2012-06-02).

-The idea is that there are an infinite number of parallel realities in the higher dimensions, in some of which all Great Apes (including humans) are completely non-violent to each other (for example).
+The idea is that there are an infinite number of parallel realities in the higher dimensions, in some of which all Great Apes (including humans) are completely non-violent to each other and live off prana and the occasional vegetable (for example).